mekhanonspotify-svg/LiquidGlass-for-PC/README.md

 ---

-# ▶ Running the App
+# ▶ Run the Application

 Start LiquidGlass: